VENGEAANCE/Codewars/8 kyu Fundamentals /solution47.md

 # Explanation

-//P - string //R - return a reverse string, words not letter //E - 'Amazon is awesome' --> 'awesome is Amazon' //P - reverse all the words if the string passed in.
+//P - string //R - return a reverse string, words not letter //E - 'Amazon is awesome' --> 'awesome is Amazon' //P - reverse all the words if the string passed in